Union State Bank (Omaha, NE)

 Newspaper Excerpt

-Union State bank of Omaha today suspended business to safeguard depositors, officials of the state banking department said.
+Union State bank of Omaha Saturday suspended business in order to safeguard depositors, officials of the state banking department announced.

 Source